Governor calls on flood-weary Vermonters to 'stick together' with more thunderstorms on the horizon

-LYNDON, Vt. — (AP) — Vermont’s governor said Wednesday that the latest storm to the hit the state has undone much of the cleanup and recovery work the state has done since its last major bout of flooding only weeks ago, and he called on residents to “stick together” amid reports that more bad weather is on its way.
+LYNDON, Vt. — (AP) — Vermont's governor said Wednesday that the latest storms to hit the state have undone much of the cleanup and recovery work from its last major bout of flooding only weeks ago, and he called on residents to "stick together" amid fears that more bad weather could cause even more damage.

-Thunderstorms brought another round of heavy flooding Tuesday, which caved in and washed away roads, crushed vehicles, pushed homes off their foundations and required at least two dozen boat rescues in northeastern Vermont.
-Some areas got more than 8 inches (20 centimeters) of rain, which was more than some places had ever gotten in a single day.
+Thunderstorms on Tuesday brought another round of heavy flooding that washed away roads, crushed vehicles, pushed homes off their foundations and required at least two dozen boat rescues in northeastern Vermont.
+Some areas got more than 8 inches (20 centimeters) of rain.

-More downpours were expected Wednesday, with flash-flooding possible in some already inundated areas, Jennifer Morrison, the commissioner of the Vermont Department of Public Safety, said at a news conference in Berlin, near the state capital, Montpelier.
-A National Weather Service flood watch was in effect for central and northern Vermont from noon until midnight.
+More downpours arrived Wednesday, with flash flooding possible in some already inundated areas.
+A National Weather Service flood warning was in effect for parts of central and northeastern Vermont until 10:30 p.m.

-“This time, it’s especially bad after workers spent the past three weeks working furiously to recover from the last flooding," Gov. Phil Scott said at the news conference.
-“It feels much worse than a punch or a kick.
-It’s simply demoralizing.
-We have to stick together and fight back against the feeling of defeat.”
+"This time, it's especially bad after workers spent the past three weeks working furiously to recover from the last flooding, " Gov. Phil Scott said at the news conference.
+"It feels much worse than a punch or a kick.
+It's simply demoralizing.
+But we can't give up.
+We've got to stick together and fight back against the feeling of defeat."

-This week's storms have caused destruction, albeit on a smaller scale, like the flooding the state endured in early July that killed two people.
-As of Wednesday, there were no reported deaths caused by the latest storms, but cars and trucks were smashed and covered in mud, several homes were destroyed and pushed downstream, utility poles and power lines were knocked down, and asphalt roads were washed away.
+As of Wednesday, there were no reported deaths caused by the latest storms, but Morrison said “very preliminary information” indicated that 50 homes were destroyed or suffered significant damage.
+Half a dozen roads remained closed, a lightning strike knocked out water for part of the town of St. Johnsbury, and flooding had contaminated several wells that serve the village of Lyndonville, officials said.

+“I get more apprehensive with every storm.
+All of us are watching the weather,” Scott said.
+With already-saturated soils and already-damaged infrastructure, “this just adds insult to injury.”

+Richard Berry has lived in his home in the northeastern Vermont community of Lyndonville since 1963 but has never experienced such extreme flooding.
+A brook overflowed and its waters ran down the road, took out a couple of houses, surrounded his house and washed away half of his front lawn, he said Wednesday.

+He's seen a couple of floods over the years.
+“Nothing like this,” Berry said.

-Weeks after Jason Pilbin watched a driver get swept away by floodwaters, his northeastern Vermont town of Lyndon was ravaged again.
+Weeks after Lyndonville resident Jason Pilbin watched a driver get swept away by floodwaters, his community was ravaged again.
 He went outside with a flashlight and headlamp around 2:30 a.m.
 Tuesday to help some neighbors evacuate and then collected their vital medications about 20 minutes before their house broke in half.
 After that, he woke up another neighbor to help her to leave her home.

 Nearly three weeks ago, Pilbin watched helplessly as a man drowned after getting caught while driving through flooding caused by the remnants of Hurricane Beryl.
 "Unfortunately, I wasn't able to save him, but I was able to save these" people, he said.
 "I guess that makes up for some of it.
 It's been rough."